Ellis-Ayikwei/Discount-Calculator/README.md

 **Features:**

 * **User Interface:** Provides dropdowns for program, level, and session selection, an input field for student name, and a button to calculate and display fees.
-[User Interface Icon: user_interface.svg]
 * **Fee Calculation:** Calculates student fees based on selected program, level, and session.
 [Calculator Icon: calculator.svg]
 * **Discounts:** Applies discounts based on chosen session and level.
 [Discount Icon: discount.svg]
 * **Output:** Displays a summary message with student information, base fee, applied discounts, and final fee.
 [Output Icon: output.svg]